 UFC 249 would have marked his third title defense

 UFC 249: Khabib vs. Ferguson would have been the third lightweight title defense of Nurmagomedov’s career.
 Khabib won the vacant title at UFC 223 when he defeated Al Iaquinta via unanimous decision, then successfully defended it twice: Once against Conor McGregor at UFC 229 and most recently against Dustin Poirier at UFC 242 where he won Performance of the Night.

 Although the scheduled UFC events have been indefinitely postponed, ESPN+ is still the premier streaming app for all sorts of sports content and it’s the only way you can watch UFC pay-per-view events once they start up again (perhaps we’ll see the next one take place on UFC’s private “fight island”).
-New subscribers can sign up now for just $5 per month or a cheaper $50 per year, or you can score the streaming bundle which includes ESPN+, Disney+, and Hulu for $13 per month and save 25%.
+New subscribers can for just $5 per month or a cheaper $50 per year, or you can score the streaming bundle which includes ESPN+, Disney+, and Hulu for $13 per month and save 25%.

 Looking for more on UFC?
 Find results, scheduled fights, top fighters and more on our UFC 2020 page.

 - UFC 2020: Schedule, Results, Fighters, Fight Cards, and More